 - 1/2 cup vanilla protein powder vegan if desired (I tested the recipe with Bob's Red Mill Nutritional Booster, which is unfortunately no longer available)

 - 1/3 cup mini chocolate chips

-Line an 8x8-inch baking pan with parchment paper, leaving overhang on two sides like handles.
+- Line an 8×8-inch baking pan with parchment paper, leaving overhang on two sides like handles.

 - To the bowl of a food processor fitted with a steel blade, add the peanut butter, dates, and rolled oats.
-Pulse several times, until the mixture breaks down and the ingredients begin to incorporate with one another.
+Pulse several times until the mixture breaks down, and the ingredients begin to incorporate with one another.

 - Check the consistency of your dough.
 When you pick up a small handful of it and squeeze, it should hold together and resemble cookie dough.
 If it is too dry, continue pulsing in milk, 1 tablespoon at a time, until you reach the right consistency.
 Transfer the mixture to a mixing bowl.
-Add the chocolate chips and with a spatula (or your fingers), stir to combine the chips and moisten any bits of dough that the food processor didn't incorporate evenly.
+Add the chocolate chips and, with a spatula (or your fingers), stir to combine the chips and moisten any bits of dough that the food processor didn't incorporate evenly.

 - TO STORE: Store the bars in the refrigerator for up to 2 weeks.
 Due to their “no bake” consistency, the bars will become soft at room temperature.

-- TO FREEZE: Place the bars in an airtight freezer-safe storage container in the freezer for up to 3 months.
+- TO FREEZE: Place the bars in an airtight, freezer-safe storage container in the freezer for up to 3 months.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up